LamininSolutions/mfsql-connector/source/procedures/spMFSynchronizeSpecificMetadata.rst

 - LoginAccount
 - UserAccount

-Using the @ItemName parameter for the specifying a valuelist name, the valuelists items for a specific valuelist can be updated.
+Using the @ItemName parameter for the specifying a valuelist name, the valuelists items for a specific valuelist can be updated; similarly, by using the workflow name the workflow states for a specific workflow can be updated

 Setting the @IsUpdate parameter to 1 will allow for the updating of the name from SQL to M-Files.